rs1gg/homeassistant-enigma2webif/README.md

 - Everything else (other media player features, GUI configuration, test coverage, ...)

 # Installation
 1. Copy the `enigma2webif` folder including its three files to your Home Assistant `/config/custom_compontents/` folder.
-Have a look [here](https://www.home-assistant.io/docs/configuration/) for more information Home Assistant configuration options.
+Have a look [here](https://www.home-assistant.io/docs/configuration/) for more information about Home Assistant configuration.
-2. Ensure the copied folder/files have correct file permissions, such that Home Assistant Core will be able to read them and write the python cache files inside the `enigma2webif` folder.
+2. Ensure the copied folder and files have correct file permissions, such that Home Assistant Core will be able to read them and write the python cache files inside the `enigma2webif` folder.
 3. Configure your box(es) in configuration.yaml:
 ```
 # Example configuration.yaml entry